ocaml/ocaml.org/data/pages/governance.md

 Generally, Maintainers only have authority over the specific Projects they are responsible for though it is expected that Maintainers of different Projects will collaborate frequently, especially in the case of major changes or announcements.
 Typically, individuals who have made substantive contributions to a Project will be invited to become Maintainers.

 ### Contributors

-Contributors are wider members of the OCaml community who make valuable contributions, but generally do not have authority to make direct changes to a Project's code-base or documentation.
-Anyone can become a Contributor and there is no expectation of commitment, no specific skill requirement and no selection process.
+Contributors are wider members of the OCaml community who make valuable contributions, but generally do not have authority to make direct changes to a Project's codebase or documentation.
+Anyone can become a Contributor and there is no expectation of commitment, no specific skill requirement, and no selection process.
 The only necessary step is to make or suggest some improvement or change to the Project.

-Contributors can interact with a Project via tools such as email lists, issue trackers and wiki pages, for example.
+Contributors can interact with a Project via tools such as email lists, issue trackers, and wiki pages, for example.
 The main email list for OCaml.org is infrastructure@lists.ocaml.org and is open to all.
 Maintainers are free to direct discussion to their own dedicated mailing lists, as they feel appropriate.
-Those whose contributions become part of a public git repository will be recognised in some form on a public website as thanks.
+Those whose contributions become part of a public Git repository will be recognised in some form on a public website as thanks.

 It is expected that regular Contributors to specific Projects may be asked if